 - The Internal Audits Work Instruction (QWI7) describes the methods for planning and conducting internal audits, as well as methods for reporting and implementing the findings of such audits of the ITG Business Quality Management System.

 - The Work Instruction QWI8 is about How to Conduct a Customer Satisfaction Survey.
 Steps include: Introduce yourself, Ask the questions from the appropriate survey, Record the ratings, Conclude the survey by showing appreciation, Follow Up (if needed).

-- The Submitting Proposal Records Work Instruction (QWI9) applies to Business Development Managers and to all Sales and Marketing Staff and includes all formal responses to RFPs and any document that may obligate the company to perform work and responsibility and to submit copies of proposals to the designated Proposal Control System (PCS) Coordinator.
+- The Submitting Proposal Records Work Instruction (QWI9) applies to Business Development Managers, Sales and Marketing Staff and includes all formal responses to RFPs and documents that may obligate the company to perform work and/or to submit copies of proposals to the designated Proposal Control System (PCS) Coordinator.

-- The Staff Management Work Instruction (QWI17) initiates interactions with ITG staff must have, prior approval and consent of the relevant Department Manager to whom the staff reports to.
+- The Staff Management Work Instruction (QWI17) initiates the interactions prior approval and consent of the relevant Department Manager to whom the staff reports to.

-- The Project Planning Work Instruction (QWI20) designates all staff members that are designated Project Managers as the authorized staff that initiate, implement and monitor Projects as the responsible parties for ensuring compliance with this instruction (Verify that proposed products or services meet customer expectations, issue/negotiate subcontracts, create new project, create work breakdown structure (Tasks, Sub-Tasks), create communications plan, define risk level(s) and mitigation plan(s), create tasks, establish estimates, assign resources, identify measurement and analysis reporting tools)
+- The Project Planning Work Instruction (QWI20) designates all staff members that are designated Project Managers as the authorized staff that initiate, implement and monitor Projects as the responsible parties for ensuring compliance with this instruction (Verify that proposed products or services meet customer expectations, issue/negotiate subcontracts, create new projects, create work breakdown structures (Tasks, Sub-Tasks), create communications plans, define risk levels and mitigation plan, create tasks, establish estimates, assign resources, identify measurement and analysis reporting tools).